plashchynski/UoL-CM1040-webdev-datvis/README.md

 2. Loop at the raw data: `./data/tech-diversity/race-2018.csv`.
 Maybe in a spreadsheet program.

-3. Using `console.log`, extract the data from the table and store it in the variables required by the `PieChart` draw method (`col`, `labels`, `colours`, `title`).
+3. Extract the relevant data from the table (`this.data`) and store it in the variables required by the `PieChart` `draw` method (`col`, `labels`).
+Check each variable contains the correct data using `console.log`.

-4. Write a helper function caled `stringsToNumbers` that takes an array of number represented as strings, and converts them all to numbers.
+4. Create a `colours` array containing colour values that will be used to specify the respective colour of each pie chart segment.

+5. Create a title for your plot and assign it to the `title` variable.
+You should build a string using the `companyName` variable so that the title will automatically contain the correct company name when a different company is selected.

-5. Pass all your variables to the `PieChart` `draw` method.
+6. Pass all your variables to the `PieChart` `draw` method.

-6. Based on the p5.js example
+7. Based on the p5.js example
    [here](https://p5js.org/examples/form-pie-chart.html), complete the
    draw method in `pie-chart.js`.
-You method should be better than this example!
-It should be able to use all of the parameter and plot them in the canvas.
+Your method should be better than this example!
+It should be able to use all of the parameter (`data`, `labels`, `colours`, `title`) and plot them correctly on the canvas.
+Display the `labels` data alongside the pie chart in a legend showing the viewer which colour in the chart corresponds to each race.

     Note the following hack.